MobilityData/gtfs-validator/RULES.md

 ### invalid_email

 Value of field with type `email` is not valid.
 Definitions for valid emails are quite vague.
-We perform strict validation in the upstream using the Apache Commons EmailValidator.
+We perform strict validation using the Apache Commons EmailValidator.

 #### References
 * [Field Types Description](http://gtfs.org/reference/static/#field-types)